conrad-vanl/exposed_factory/README.md

 f.add("post", "post");

 // building the factory connects to your Rails app,
-// runs the factories that you added, and returns an Ember-style
+// runs the strategies that you added (above), and returns an Ember-style
 // promise that is fullfilled once everything has finished f.build().then(function(data){
   // `data` contains the built records from your strategies above